-Find out the latest information about missed collections here.
+Find out the latest information about missed black bin, green bin and burgundy bin collections here.

 If the information you're after isn't listed, please contact our Clean and Green hotline - details below - or use our Online Form to report a missed collection.

-There are no other known issues with access etc, however residents are asked advised to make sure the bin is out for 7.00am, because since the change to the collection schedule, the crew may now get to your street much earlier than they used to.
+There are currently no other known issues with access etc, however residents are asked advised to make sure the bin is out for 7.00am, in case the crew arrive at your street earlier than usual - due to changes to their routes, factors such as access issues due to road works, weather conditions etc elsewhere on their route may mean the crew may arrive at your street earlier than usual.

 Contamination of the burgundy bins includes: